Having noted the nature of Christian fellowship, I now turn to the content of Christian fellowship.

 Wider considerations

-In this post I have focused on the central necessity of Christian fellowship being focused on the Person, life’s work and teaching of the Lord Jesus Christ, but Jesus described Himself as the Vine with many branches, some bringing forth good fruit and others bringing forth no fruit.
+In this post I have focused on the central necessity of Christian fellowship being focused on the Person, teaching and life’s work of the Lord Jesus Christ, but Jesus described Himself as the Vine with many branches, some bringing forth good fruit and others bringing forth no fruit Jn 15:1-8.
+Jesus said that this relationship with Himself is essential for spiritual life Jn 6:53-58.

 Our fellowship with Christ, and with God through Christ, includes fellowship with an innumerable crowd of Christians.

-Christian fellowship also helps inadequate or backsliding Christians into the fellowship of God SoS 1:8, but more about this in the next blogpost in this series.
+Christian fellowship also helps inadequate or backsliding Christians into the fellowship of God SoS 1:8, but I am beginning to deal with the utility of Christian fellowship, the subject of the next blogpost in this series.

-The godly rejoice in each other company.
+The godly rejoice in each other’s company.
 They enjoy horizontal fellowship with each other because each one has vertical fellowship with God through our Lord Jesus Christ 1Jn 1:3.

 What they learn from their fellowship with God and with others, they share with each other and encourage each other in their living faith and hope.

 Christians are very practical people.
 Jesus is purifying to Himself a following “who are zealous of good works” Tit 2:14.
 They have accomplished much already and they have and will do very much more before this world is over.
-This is verging into and leading into the topic of the next blogpost in this series – the usefulness of Christian fellowship.
+I am now verging into and leading into the topic of the next blogpost in this series – the usefulness of Christian fellowship.

 The best is yet to come.